Get Started

 Fabric colors

-At Printful, we print a white underbase layer beneath prints on colored and dark garments to keep the designs vibrant and colorful.
+At Printful, we use a white underbase layer beneath DTG prints on colored and dark garments to keep the designs vibrant and colorful.
 When choosing the right colors for your design, I’d even suggest going with darker shades for lighter colored fabrics to get a more vibrant design.

-Let’s go through the steps you can do to assure your design comes out exactly as you envisioned it!
+Let’s go through the steps you can take to ensure your design comes out exactly as you envisioned it!

 3. Steps to getting the print colors you want